Medically reviewed by Drugs.com. Last updated on Aug 12, 2022.

 Family history and issues with family or others may also increase your teenager's risk of depression, such as:

-- Having a parent, grandparent or other blood relative with depression, bipolar disorder or alcoholism
+- Having a parent, grandparent or other blood relative with depression, bipolar disorder or alcohol use problems

 - Having experienced recent stressful life events, such as parental divorce, parental military service or the death of a loved one